rajgohil07/NestJS-GraphQL-Product-System-TypeORM/README.md

 }
 ```

-9.And then we can call that guard on every query/mutation something like this
+9. And then we can call that guard on every query/mutation something like this

 ```bash
 @UseGuards(IsAuthenticated)